Front-Desk Workflow Support for Ontario Dental Clinics

 Patient: Priya S. · new

 Moved from out of province.
 Looking for a family dentist.
-Two kids, ages 6 and 9.
+Two children, ages 6 and 9.

 Suggested action: Return call today.
-Mention family block scheduling and new-patient intake.
+Mention family block scheduling and new-patient intake process.

 Inquiry 6:18 AM